 Besides the computation of those four coefficients, they must be substituted on the z-magnetization definition introduced by Eq. (\ref {MzNuclearSpecieI-Aplicar}) and (\ref{MzNuclearSpecieS-Aplicar}) of both species

 where the coefficients $h_{1}$ and $h_{2}$ were defined in Eq. (\ref{eq:CoefficientH1}) and (\ref{eq:CoefficientH2}), respectively.
-Considering the initial time $t_{0}=0$ and the definition of the magnetization at the steady state as denoted by Eq. (\ref{MagnetizationZrhoEquilibrioEspecieI}) and (\ref{MagnetizationZrhoEquilibrioEspecieS}) then the mean values of the angular momentum operators are resumed by
+Considering the initial time $t_{0}=0$ and the definition of the magnetization at the steady-state as denoted by Eq. (\ref{MagnetizationZrhoEquilibrioEspecieI}) and (\ref{MagnetizationZrhoEquilibrioEspecieS}), then the mean values of the angular momentum operators can be resumed by